Continue reading to find out all about the 9.3x62mm Mauser, an underrated, but great all-around hunting cartridge.

 With a premium rifle chambered in 9.3x62mm, one could legally and ethically hunt virtually every species on Earth from white tailed deer to elephant.
 I cannot think of many other calibers that would allow a hunter to pursue such a wide variety of species without breaking his or her shoulder or bank account while doing so.
 However, in addition to the previously mentioned shortcomings against stopping a dangerous game charge, the 9.3x62mm is not really suitable for very long range shots over about 300 yards like one might encounter on a Marco Polo Sheep hunt.
 Other than those few exceptions, this caliber fits the bill nicely for the vast majority of big game.

 In short, the 9.3x62mm is a fantastic cartridge that can fill a number of different roles for a big game hunter virtually anywhere in the world.
-Especially for a hunter who only wants one rifle to hunt a wide variety of big game, the 9.3x62mm fills that need admirably.
+Especially for a hunter who only wants one rifle to hunt a wide variety of big game (or needs to crack a safe), the 9.3x62mm fills that need admirably.
 John “Pondoro” Taylor summed the 9.3x62mm up pretty well when he said in his book African Rifles and Cartridges that “There isn’t really a great deal to say about it.
 Everybody found it so generally satisfactory that there wasn’t anything to start a discussion.”
 Is it a perfect cartridge?
 No, but I think the 9.3x62mm comes about as close as you can reasonably expect to get with a “one size fits all” solution.